 The darkness you are in right now is real.
 The pain that makes dying seem like relief is real.
 The exhaustion of carrying something this heavy for this long is real.
 We do not want to minimise any of it by rushing too quickly to the theological answer or the encouraging Scripture verse.

 Your brain, in this moment, is telling you things about the permanence of the pain and the impossibility of change that are not true.
 This is not a moral failure.
 It is what severe psychological distress does to the brain's capacity to perceive the future accurately.
-We have written in depth about what sustained darkness and hopelessness does neurologically — and about how prayer genuinely changes the brain's neurochemistry in ways that create the conditions for hope to return.
+We have written about how prayer genuinely changes the brain's neurochemistry in ways that create the conditions for hope to return.
 But right now, the most important thing is not the article.
 It is the phone call.
 988. Please.

 If You Have Lost Someone — A Word for the Grief That Has No Name